-With 590 career collegiate victories entering his 31st season of coaching, Lon Kruger embarks on his sixth campaign as head coach of the Oklahoma Sooners and 32nd season of coaching college basketball.
+Lon Kruger is in his seventh campaign as head coach of the Oklahoma Sooners and 32nd season of coaching college basketball.
 Kruger, who has been leaving his trademark rebuilding stamp on college basketball programs throughout his career, is the first Division I coach to ever take five different schools to the NCAA Tournament.
-In 2014-15 he became the first coach since the NCAA Tournament expanded to 64 teams in 1985 to take four programs to the Sweet 16 or beyond.
+In 2015 he became the first coach since the NCAA Tournament expanded to 64 teams in 1985 to take four programs to the Sweet 16 or beyond.

 With a career record of 601-361, Kruger boasts the 10th most career wins among active coaches and is the 33rd head coach to win 600 Division I games in the history of college basketball.
 Kruger owns a 20-17 record in NCAA Tournament games and has compiled 16 20-plus-win seasons, including nine in the last 12 years.

 In 2017, Kruger was honored with the National Association of Basketball Coaches (NABC) Metropolitan Award for long and outstanding service to men's college basketball.

 After inheriting a program that went 27-36 (.429) in the two seasons prior to his arrival, Kruger has coached the Sooners to a 122-77 (.613) record in his six years in Norman.
 Kruger has guided the Sooners to the NCAA Tournament four times, including a trip to the 2016 Final Four.